-On September 5, 2016, a Notice of Funding Availability/Request for Proposals (NOFA/RFP) for CDBG, HOME, ESG, and HOPWA funds was sent to the County's CDBG "Interested Parties" list, a list of over 600 individuals representing various non-profit organizations and public agencies throughout Contra Costa County.
-On September 5, 2016, the NOFA/RFP notice was posted/published in all editions of the Contra Costa Times and posted on the County's Department of Conservation and Development (DCD) website.
+On September 18, 2017, a Notice of Funding Availability/Request for Proposals (NOFA/RFP) for CDBG, HOME, ESG, and HOPWA funds was sent to the County's CDBG "Interested Parties" list, a list of over 600 individuals representing various non-profit organizations and public agencies throughout Contra Costa County.
+On September 18, 2017, the NOFA/RFP notice was posted/published in all editions of the Contra Costa Times and posted on the County's Department of Conservation and Development (DCD) website.

-On October 6, 2016 the CDBG "Kickoff" public meeting was held in the Concord Senior Center located at 2727 Parkside Circle in Concord, California.
-Nearly 100 people representing various non-profit and public agencies attended the Kickoff meeting.
+On October 20, 2017 the CDBG "Kickoff" public meeting was held in the County's Department of Conservation and Development Department located at 30 Muir Road Martinez, California.
+Approximately 40 people representing various non-profit and public agencies attended the Kickoff meeting.

-On January 13 2017, a public notice was posted/published in all newspaper editions of the Contra Costa Times announcing the February 14, 2016, County's Board of Supervisors public hearing to recommend CDBG, HOME, and HOPWA funds to affordable housing projects/programs/activities.
-The January 13, 2017 notice also announced that the full FY 2017/18 Action Plan and FY 2106/17 Substantial Amendment, including the recommendations to the other CDBG categories (public services, economic development, and infrastructure/public facilities) and the ESG Program, would be considered at the July , 2017 Board of Supervisors public hearing.
+On January 12 2018, a public notice was posted/published in all newspaper editions of the Contra Costa Times announcing the February 13, 2018, County's Board of Supervisors public hearing to recommend CDBG, HOME, and HOPWA funds to affordable housing projects/programs/activities.

-On January 30, 2017, the County's Affordable Housing Finance Committee held a public meeting to hear staff's affordable housing recommendations for the CDBG, HOME, and HOPWA Programs.
+On January 29, 2018, the County's Affordable Housing Finance Committee held a public meeting to hear staff's affordable housing recommendations for the CDBG, HOME, and HOPWA Programs.
 Approximately 12 persons representing various affordable housing development organizations attended the meeting.

-On February 14 2017, the County's Board of Supervisors held a public hearing to consider the Affordable Housing Finance Committee's CDBG, HOME, and HOPWA funding recommendations to affordable housing projects/programs/activities.
+On February 13, 2018, the County's Board of Supervisors held a public hearing to consider the Affordable Housing Finance Committee's CDBG, HOME, and HOPWA funding recommendations to affordable housing projects/programs/activities.